StarpTech/starptech.com/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## ☕ Support
-If you enjoy Milky-Way and would like to show your support and appreciation through a tip, I would gratefully accept it.
+If you enjoy the theme please support the author by buying them a coffee.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/X8X0P7FGR)